justinfreitag/the-living-framework/the-weaving-practice.md

 **"It feels too simple"**:
 - Simple is perfect!
-- Core Thread is seed
+- Genesis Thread is seed
 - Not complete record
 - Elegance over exhaustiveness